 To minimize the risk of pneumonia it is very important to maintain good oral hygiene, that you brush your teeth with a soft toothbrush and clean between your teeth with dental floss or a toothpick.
 It is in fact not the misdirected swallowing itself that causes pneumonia, but the bacteria caused by poor oral hygiene which are drawn down into the lungs.

-Swallowing difficulties after cancer of the oral cavity
+Dysphagia after cancer of the oral cavity

 Most people with cancer receive radiation treatment before or after the operation, which can disable the salivary glands and cause dry, irritated or even wounded mouth membranes.
 Eating is painful, and you may have to anaesthetise the mouth with, for example, Xylocain gel.
 You may also have to drink a great deal of water to help wash down your food.